LSTA Award Nominations

 The Louisiana Science Teachers Association has instituted an award to honor the memory of the late Dr. William W. Craig, Professor of Geology at the University of New Orleans.
 Dr. Craig’s influence upon K-12 educators was profound, even though his area of work was that of a research scientist.
 This award seeks to recognize University faculty members who like Dr. Craig, have reached out to K-12 educators and made a difference in their careers.
 LSTA members are invited to share in the selection process by sending nominations of current LSTA members to LSTA for review by the Awards Committee.

-LSTA is awarding 10 travel grants for $300 each to offset the expense of attending LATM/LSTA conference in Baton Rouge.
+LSTA is awarding 10 travel grants for $600 each to offset the expense of attending the NSTA regional conference in New Orleans.
 The money can be used to cover conference registration, short course registration, lodging, meals, parking, or travel.
 Grant applicants will be notified of their status at least three weeks prior to the conference.
 The money will be awarded at the conclusion of the conference.
-Awardees must attend the conference through the conclusion of the Wednesday program.
+Awardees must attend the conference through the conclusion of the Saturday program.